-An IPBus interface is provided for high-level, functional control of the eFEX.
+An IPBus interface is provided for high-level, functional control of the jFEX.
 This allows, for example, algorithmic parameters to be set, modes of operation to be controlled and spy memories to be read.

 IPBus is a protocol that runs over Ethernet to provide register-level access to hardware.
 Here, it is run over a 1000BASE-T Ethernet port, which occupies one channel of the ATCA Base Interface.
-On the eFEX there is a local IPBus interface in every FPGA, plus the IPMC.
+On the jFEX there is a local IPBus interface in every FPGA, plus the IPMC.
 These interfaces contain those registers that pertain to that device.
-The Zynq implements the interface between the eFEX and the shelf backplane, routing IPBus packets to and from the other devices as required.
+The Zynq implements the interface between the jFEX and the shelf backplane, routing IPBus packets to and from the other devices as required.
 The Zynq also contains those registers which control or describe the state of the module as a whole.
 For those devices such as MiniPODs, which have an I2C control interface, an IPBus-I2C bridge is provided.

 Environment Monitoring

-The eFEX monitors every voltage level used on the board.
+The jFEX monitors the voltage and current of every power rail on the board.
 It also monitors the temperatures of all the FPGAs, of the MiniPOD receivers and transmitters, and of other areas of dense logic.
 Where possible, this is done using sensors embedded in the relevant devices themselves.
 Where this is not possible, discrete sensors are used.

-The voltage and temperature data are collected by the eFEX IPMC, via an I2C bus.
+The voltage and temperature data are collected by the jFEX IPMC, via an I2C bus.
 From there, they are transmitted via IPBus to the ATLAS DCS system.
-The eFEX hardware also allows these data to be transmitted to the DCS via IPMB and the ATCA Shelf Controller, but it is not foreseen that ATLAS will support this route.
+The jFEX hardware also allows these data to be transmitted to the DCS via IPMB and the ATCA Shelf Controller, but it is not foreseen that ATLAS will support this route.

-The eFEX module powers itself down if any board temperature exceeds a programmable threshold set for that device.
-These thresholds should be set above the levels at which the DCS will power down the module.
+If any board temperature exceeds a programmable threshold set for that device, IPMC powers down the board payload (that is, everything not on the management power supply).
+The thresholds at which this function is activated should be set above the levels at which the DCS will power down the module.
 Thus, this mechanism should activate only if the DCS fails.
 This might happen, for example, if there is a sudden, rapid rise in temperature to which the DCS cannot respond in time.

+Commissioning and Diagnostic Facilities

+To aid in module and system commissioning, and help diagnose errors, the jFEX can be placed in Playback Mode (via an IPBus command).
+In this mode, real-time input data to the jFEX are ignored and, instead, data are supplied from internal scrolling memories.
+These data are fed into the real-time path at the input to the feature-extracting logic, where they replace the input data from the calorimeters.

+Optionally, the real-time output of the jFEX can also be supplied by a scrolling memory.
+It should be noted that, in this mode, the jFEX will process data from one set of memories, but the real-time output will be supplied by a second set of memories.
+Depending on the content of these memories, this may result in a discrepancy between the real-time and readout data transmitted from the jFEX.

+In Playback Mode the use of the input scrolling memories is mandatory, the use of the output scrolling memories is optional, and it is not possible to enable Playback Mode for some channels but not others.
+Playback Mode is selected, and the scrolling memories loaded, via the slow control interface.
+The scrolling memories are 256 words in depth.